IsmaelOmar/ismaelomar-challenge/README.md

 # Ismael Omar Coding Challenge For Mixam

 ## How to run
+This project was built using Java 17 and Gradle 8.1.1, if you use older versions of those the application may not run as expected.

 To run this application, you can use the following command: